gmc-norr/st2-seqdata/README.md

 copy_complete | Triggers when CopyComplete.txt is found in a directory new_directory | Triggers when a new directory is found

+> [!TIP]
+> Note that the triggers that are connected to analysis directories will not be emitted unless `CopyComplete.txt` is found in its parent run diretory.

 ## Running tests

 ```